 On her way home, L-19 suffered engine troubles and, the following afternoon, she was damaged by gunfire from ground defences on the Dutch island of Ameland.
-The Netherlands was neutral and did not tolerate over-flights by foreign aircraft.
+The Netherlands' neutrality meant that they did not tolerate over-flights by foreign aircraft.
 L-19 lost height and had to land on the sea.
 The crew sent up distress flares and climbed up onto the top of L-19's superstructure to wait for rescue.